Rahulray12/puzzelfun/README.md

 *Result*:

-- Website is responsive on all screen sizes and no images are pixelated or stretched.
+- Website is responsive on all screen sizes from mobile, tablet, laptop and desktop.
+No images are pixelated or stretched.
 No text were overflowed or cut off.
 No contents were out of their box or get overlapped.
+- It functions well by using both keyborad or touch screen device.

-### Accessibility
+### Wave Web Accessibility

 [WAVE Web Accessibility Evaluation Tools](https://wave.webaim.org/) was used throughout development and for final testing of the deployed website to check for any aid accessibility testing.